-- Driver will issue bus conduct reports for minor offenses.
-Driver will follow up with a phone call to parents or guardians.
-These conduct reports are to be signed by the parents or guardians and returned to the bus driver. - Office referrals will be issued for repeated minor offenses or any major offense.
-Office referrals will be handled by the appropriate building principal and consequences may include any of the following: - After/ Before School Detention - o In-School Suspension - Out-of-School Suspension - Bus suspension or permanent exclusion from transportation services.
+- 1. Driver will issue bus conduct reports for minor offenses.
+Driver will follow up with a phone call to parent/guardian.
+These conduct reports are to be signed by parent/guardian and returned to the driver. - 2.
+Office referrals will be issued for repeated minor offenses or any major offenses.
+Office Referrals will be handled by the appropriate building principal and consequences may include any of the following: - a.
+Friday School - b.
+In-School Suspension - c.
+Out of School Suspension - d.
+Bus suspension or permanent exclusion from transportation services.

-Severe Clause: A severe incident could result in immediate suspension from bus and/or school.
+Severe Clause: A severe incident could result in immediate suspension from school and/or the bus.